laravelbook/laravel4-powerpack/README.md

 $ composer dump-autoload
 ~~~

-Next, append the following code to the `providers` array in the `app/config/app.php` file of your Laravel 4 application:
+Next, we need to install the package in your Laravel 4 application.
+Open up the the `app/config/app.php` file and append the following code to the `providers` array:

 ~~~php
 "LaravelBook\Laravel4Powerpack\Providers\PowerpackServiceProvider",
 ~~~

-The `providers` section should like like the following:
+The `providers` section should look like the following snippet:

 ~~~php
 'providers' => array(